-2 injured after chairlift detached from line at Eastern Washington ski resort
+2 injured after chairlift detached from line at ski resort

 CHEWELAH, Wash.
-(AP) — Two people were injured after a chairlift detached from its line at an Eastern Washington ski resort, according to a news release from the resort.
+(AP) — Two people were injured after a chairlift detached from its line at an eastern Washington ski resort, according to a news release from the resort.

 The Bellingham Herald reports a chair carrying two people broke from the lift line on Chair 1 at 49 Degrees North Mountain Resort in Chewelah at 11 a.m. on Dec.
 5, the release said.
 Chewelah is in eastern Washington state, about 50 miles (80 kilometers) north of Spokane.